×

 Pro Tip: Always set your route or playlist before driving.
 Avoid touching your phone once you’re in motion.

-8. Power Bank or Jump Starter
+8. Power Bank & Jump Starter: Essential Emergency Accessories

 Modern jump starters are compact, powerful, and double as portable battery packs for charging phones or powering emergency lights.